mortenhaahr/ThesisPlayground/test_overview.md

 - No flow for rest of sample

 ### 20231101_1328_stable_shower_2L
-This is a concatination of five samples.
-In each sample the shower is tuned to a specific flow rate and held there for some time to allow the system to stabilise.
-In the first sample the flow rate is about 2L.
-For the second sample the flow rate is about 3L.
-For the thrid sample the flow rate is about 4L.
-For the fourth sample the flow rate is about 5L.
-For the fifth sample the shower is opened all the way.
 - No flow for 14 seconds
 - The output of the shower is tuned to about 2L
-    - Takes 116 seconds
+    - Tuning done at 123 seconds
-- The flow of the shower is steady at about 2L untill 227 seconds
+- The flow of the shower is steady at about 2L untill 226 seconds
 - The shower is turned off
-    - Takes 4 seconds
+    - Takes 6 seconds
-- No flow untill 288 seconds
+- No flow for rest of sample
     - The pump is behaving wierdly and takes a while to rebuild the pressure

-- Start of sample 2
+### 20231101_1333_stable_shower_3L
+This sample was subject to a logging error.
+No noticable difference in the data though.
-- No flow for 42 seconds
+- No flow for 3 seconds
 - The output of the shower is tuned to about 3L
-    - Tuning done at 355 seconds
+    - Tuning done at 25 seconds
-- The flow of the shower is steady at about 3L untill 436 seconds
+- The flow of the shower is steady at about 3L untill 115 seconds
 - The pump tests the flow rate and does not go back into the same mode
-    - Lasts untill 552 seconds
+    - Lasts untill 223 seconds
 - The shower is turned off
     - Takes 5 seconds
-- No flow untill 600 seconds
-- Start of sample 3
+- No flow for rest of sample

+### 20231101_1338_stable_shower_4L
+This sample was subject to a logging error.
+No noticable difference in the data though.
-- No flow for 32 seconds
+- No flow for 10 seconds
 - The output of the shower is tuned to about 4L
-    - Tuning done at 670 seconds
+    - Tuning done at 33 seconds
-- The flow of the shower is steady at about 4L untill 768 seconds
+- The flow of the shower is steady at about 4L untill 145 seconds
 - The shower is turned off
-    - Takes 7 seconds
+    - Takes 8 seconds
-- No flow untill 830 seconds
+- No flow for rest of sample
     - The pump is behaving wierdly and takes a while to rebuild the pressure

-- Start of sample 4
+### 20231101_1342_stable_shower_5L
+This sample was subject to a logging error.
+No noticable difference in the data though.
-- No flow for 30 seconds
+- No flow for 5 seconds
 - The output of the shower is tuned to about 5L
-    - Tuning done at 884 seconds
+    - Tuning done at 25 seconds
-- The flow of the shower is steady at about 5L untill 967 seconds
+- The flow of the shower is steady at about 5L untill 113 seconds
 - The shower is turned off
-    - Takes 3 seconds
+    - Takes 5 seconds
-- No flow untill 1018 seconds
-- Start of sample 5
+- No flow for rest of sample

+### 20231101_1345_stable_shower_full
+This sample was subject to a logging error.
+No noticable difference in the data though.
-- No flow for 29 seconds
+- No flow for 10 seconds
 - The output of the shower is turned all the way up
-    - Takes 7 seconds
+    - Takes 9 seconds
 - The flow of the shower is lower than expected (due to pressure) so the shower dial is turned up and down to investigate and ultimately closed.
-    - Done at 1073 seconds
+    - Done at 37 seconds
-- No flow untill 1082 seconds
+- No flow untill 45 seconds
 - The shower is opened all the way
     - Takes 8 seconds
-- Steady flow out of shower untill 1185 seconds
+- Steady flow out of shower untill 148 seconds
 - The shower is turned off
-    - Takes 3 seconds
+    - Takes 5 seconds
 - No flow for rest of sample